dadkakdead/MagicBox/README.md

 2. Choose one of two sample reports: **garmin** or **telegram**
     - **garmin**: [very frequent request on Gamin forum].
 There is a bunch of CSV files with export data from [Garmin Connect] for 1 day.
 The task is to derive the heart rate time series.
     - **telegram**: there are 4 lists of [Telegram channels] from 4 sources ([1], [2], [3], [4]), all in different formats.
 The task is to create a single list of unique channels and flag the source (can be multiple)
 3. Drag & drop the sample data.
-[Sampe data] and [scripts] are included in the repo, Jupyter Notebooks can be [downloaded from GDrive].
+[Sample data] and [scripts] are included in the repo, Jupyter Notebooks can be [downloaded from Google Drive].
 4. Click "GO"
 5. Download and open the report

+### Adding new report ###
+1. After installation, open ntReport in your browser
+2. Click "Manage reports"
+3. From the administrator intefrace, click "Add report"
+4. Fill the form, save it
+5. On the server side, edit the *~/ntReport/webrequest/scripts/<report_key>_script.py*
+6. Reload the web application

+There is also a 5-minutes-long [video tutorial].

 [Telegram channels]: <https://telegram.org/faq_channels>
 [1]: <https://inten.to/telegram/>